mcggEz/Library-Management-System-/README.md

-# Library-Management-System
+📚 Library Management System
 This is the first software application I developed, created independently as a requirement for our Software Design course.
-This project marked my entry into full-stack development, where I handled everything from the planning and design to the final implementation.
+It marked my entry into full-stack development, where I took charge of everything—from planning and UI/UX design to backend implementation.

 The system is a dynamic web platform that modernizes traditional library operations.

-It allows users to:
+✨ Features
+For Users:

-Search for books quickly and efficiently
+🔍 Search for books quickly and efficiently

-Submit feedback to help improve library services
+💬 Submit feedback to help improve library services

-Reserve books and study rooms with ease
+📅 Reserve books and study rooms with ease

-For library staff, it offers tools to:
+For Staff:

-Track user activity and performance
+📊 Track user activity and performance

-Make data-driven decisions to optimize operations
+📈 Make data-driven decisions to optimize operations